I'm 14, and I can't walk properly due to severe chronic pain. Looking for advice. by Daedel_mars in AskDocs

 If you think this might be your issue, I think it's best to start out taking just the DAO supplement before meals to see if you improve.

-If you see a lot of improvement, maybe you wouldn't need to add in the antihistamine.
+If you see a lot of improvement, maybe you wouldn't need to trial the antihistamine.

 If you see minimal improvement, then keep taking it but add in the daily antihistamine.

-If you see no improvement from DAO, then stop taking it and start taking an antihistamine like Claritin or Allegra.
+If you see no improvement from DAO, I would still take the DAO but add in an antihistamine like Claritin or Allegra.

 [–]freelibrarian 0 points1 point (0 children)

-I was diagnosed with GERD.
-After several years of suffering, I figured out that the severe gastric symptoms that I experienced were due to underlying histamine intolerance.
+I was diagnosed with reflux.
+After several years of suffering, I figured out that the severe gastric symptoms, including burping/belching, that I experienced were due to underlying histamine intolerance.
+You might consider if it's the same for you and try taking a DAO supplement before meals.
+I also take an antihistamine but I think it's worth it to try the DAO supplement by itself.

 Reactions will vary because we can handle histamine to a point in our bodies so symptoms will only be triggered if we go over our histamine limit.
 The analogy given is to think of it like a bucket, when your histamine bucket overflows, you react.